hacefresko/Bagley/README.md

 ## Usage

-File config.py defines some global variables that you may have to change, such as path for the directory fuzzing wordlist, the DNS fuzzing wordlist, the database parameters, etc. A database with the parameters specified in config.py must exist
+File config.py defines some global variables that you may have to change, such as path for the directory fuzzing wordlist, the DNS fuzzing wordlist, the database parameters, etc.

-File specifying the scope must be provided with parameter -S. It must contain one target per line, in JSON format.
-The application will iterate over the targets inside the scope file and will scan all of them one by one.
-Once it's done, it will wait for the user to write more targets into the file.

-This way, the application can be launched as a daemon waiting for targets to be scanned.

-Example of usage:

-    python3 bagley.py -S scope.txt

-Scope options:
+Options:

 *   domain \[required\]: Adds a domain or group of subdomains (i.e .example.com) to the scope.
 Only domains inside the scope will be scanned.
 If a group of subdomains is specified, the scan will start with the parent domain specified and all referenced subdomains inside the specified group will be scanned (i.e if .example.com is specified, scan will start with example.com and any path with a domain such as api.example.com will be scanned).